Imperialism vs Colonialism

 It leads to significant changes in the culture, social structures, and demographics of the colonized area due to the imposition of the colonizer’s culture and systems.
 It can result in establishing client states, puppet governments, or spheres of influence, exerting control without formal colonization.

 Often resulted in the exploitation and sometimes near-extermination of indigenous populations, as well as the transatlantic slave trade and other forms of forced migration.
-Imperialism often led to the spread of a dominant power’s language, culture, and values, sometimes referred to as cultural imperialism.
+Imperialism often led to the spread of a dominant power’s language, culture, and values, sometimes called cultural imperialism.

 Colonial powers often justified their expansion with notions of racial superiority and civilizing missions, claiming they were bringing enlightenment and progress to “Brutal” peoples.
 While imperialism did not always involve colonization.
 It still often carried an attitude of superiority, with the imperial power imposing its will.